Mike Diana: Sentencing

 Judge Walter Fullerton ordered Diana held in jail for four days until sentencing without bail, which drew criticism from publications such as St. Petersburg Times and Mother Jones magazine, with the latter's Sean Henry stating that while this was the norm for murderers and drug lords, it is not so for those convicted of misdemeanors.
 Fullerton explained, "I felt incarceration in jail was part of the sentence, so why not begin?
 He learned some good lessons."
 Though Baggish recommended Diana be incarcerated for two years, Fullerton sentenced Diana to three years of supervised probation, a $3,000 fine ($1,000 for each count), 1,248 hours of community service, and ordered him to avoid contact with minors.
 Fullerton also ordered Diana to follow a state-supervised psychiatric evaluation at his own expense, to take an ethics-in-journalism class, and ruled that he was to submit to unannounced, warrantless searches of his personal papers by the police and deputized probation officers from the Salvation Army, which would allow them to seize any drawings or writings.
 Although such random searches during probation are typical only in drug and weapons cases, Baggish stated that it was natural to extend this for obscenity convictions, saying, "Treatment is the most important part of the sentence", and that such searches were needed to force Diana "to refrain in a rehabilitative vein from this conduct.
 To cure the psychological maladjustment, [it's necessary] to catch him in his true state."

-Aspects of this sentence drew critical reaction from the civil liberties community.
+Aspects of this sentence drew critical reaction from the civil liberties activists.
 ACLU's Blumner was surprised by these provisions, saying, "I don't know of any time when such monitoring has been used on an artist.
 It reminds you of mind control.
 The fact that the state doesn't like Michael Diana's attitude and will send him to experts and conduct searches is like legalized lobotomy."
 Susan Alston Executive Director of the CBLDF at the time, in Northampton, Massachusetts argued, "There have been about half-a-dozen comic book obscenity cases in the United States, but most involved store owners selling perceived obscenity—and as a result no artist was ever ordered to stop drawing.
 Michael Diana is the first known American artist who's been legally banned from drawing as part of his sentence."
 Richard Wilson, a national officer of the First Amendment Lawyers Association, called the sentence "absolutely illegal", saying that it amounted to unconstitutional prior restraint.
 Noted comics creators also were outraged.
 Comics writer and novelist Neil Gaiman spoke out in support of Diana, and writer and theorist Scott McCloud called the inspection and seizure of Diana's personal drawings "sheer lunacy".
 Writer Peter David characterized the sentence as "onerous".